Shirley McGreal: Animal welfare

 McGreal's entry into the protection of animals was in 1971 when she was in Thailand.
 At the Bangkok Airport she saw crates with monkeys that were being shipped.
 She looked for an organization that could help her save such animals but found none.
 In 1973 she founded the International Primate Protection League.
-She settled the headquarters of the organization in Summerville, South Carolina and initiated a sanctuary for gibbon monkeys.
+She settled the headquarters of the organization in Summerville, South Carolina and initiated a sanctuary for gibbons.

 She achieved bans on the export of primates in India and Bangladesh, and protested the use of the animals at a University of California, Davis laboratory of the United States government and the US Armed Forces Radiobiology Research Institute.
 She uncovered a smuggling operation where primates were being sent from other countries to Singapore for export.
 She exposed the operation in an article in the Bangkok Post, which resulted in action by the Singapore government.
 She argued against euthanizing chimps that have been used in medical research, saying that they deserve "a decent retirement".

 Although she decried the use of animals in research, she conceded that the practice would continue and therefore advocated for better living conditions and quality of life for the animals.

 In 1983 she wrote a letter to the editor of the Journal of Medical Primatology criticizing the Austrian manufacturer Immuno AG, for its treatment of animals in its research.
 Immuno responded by charging McGreal with libel.
 Although it was argued that the letter was an opinion and therefore not libelous, McGreal settled due to the cost of continuing the suit.